New Zealand cuisine: Patterns of eating

 A fish and chip shop in Rotorua.
 Fish and chips is a popular take-away food in New Zealand.

 New Zealand's dining-out culture developed strongly in the 1960s, thanks partially to the liberalisation of liquor licensing laws (in 1961) and popularisation of cafés and other similar casual dining establishments.
 It is common for people to visit cafés regularly for lunch or morning or afternoon snacks.
 On the other hand, eating at a restaurant is still regarded as a special occasion or treat for most of the population.

 Fish and chips, the staple take-away meal in New Zealand, has been popular for decades.
+The first fish and chip shop in New Zealand, London Fried Fish Shop, was operated by Cornish James Henry Pomeroy opposite Invercargill Provincial Council Building with its first advertisement appearing in May 1903.
 Since the 1970s, a larger fast food culture has developed, similar to that in the United States.
 Many American fast-food chains have a presence in New Zealand, and local variants (such as Burger Fuel and Hell Pizza) have arisen.
 The meat pie is possibly the nearest thing New Zealand has to street food, sold in dairies, bakeries, supermarkets, petrol stations, and school canteens.
 Pies are usually made with beef mince or steak, lamb, chicken, veggies, or pork; sweet pies are less common.
 A fast-food chain based on pies, Georgie Pie, was founded in 1977; however, it ran into financial trouble and went out of business in 1998, with McDonald's New Zealand buying its assets.
 (The chain was revived in a limited form between 2013 and 2020, with pies being sold through McDonald's restaurants.)

 In malls, food courts have become popular, with several in Auckland alone.
 Immigration has led to an increase in choice and quality, with many food halls offering Asian cuisines including Thai, Indian, Turkish, Malaysian, Japanese and Chinese, as well as distinctly New Zealand fare such as roast dinners.